 California Poppy Info

 The California State Floral Society selected the California poppy as the state flower in 1903.
 Interestingly, the plant had been an important herbal prior to its state elevation.
-The indigenous people used it for cosmetics, as a medicinal and the seeds were used in cooking.
+The indigenous people used it for cosmetics, as a medicinal, and the seeds were used in cooking.
 California poppy info would not be complete without addressing its cousin, the opium poppy.
-The California poppy does have a mild sedative property but it is not nearly the same effect as opium because it carries a different class of alkaloids.
+The California poppy does have a mild sedative property, but it does not have nearly the same effect as opium because it carries a different class of alkaloids.
 The other is also illegal to grow.

 Growing California Poppies

 California poppy is remarkably drought-tolerant and quickly lays down mats of blue-green, lacy foliage and orange blooms.
 The combined colors form a rich mosaic across much of California’s highways.
 The plant is easy to establish by seed, as are all poppies, and thrives in full sun locations with highly fertile but well-drained soil.

 California poppy is useful as a container plant as well as a meadow or wildflower addition.
 It is an excellent xeriscape specimen and will excel even in sandy soil.
 Very little effort needs to be expended on the gardener’s part in the care of California poppy.
 It is a hardy and reliable performer with few needs outside occasional watering when young.

 Interestingly, California poppies close their nodding heads when it is overcast, raining, and at night.
 This doesn’t signal weakness but is a protective mechanism for this heat-loving plant.
 The poppy needs little special care except perhaps deadheading, if you are up to the task.
 This will help prevent overseeding and keep patches of the plant looking attractive.